Learn How to Make Beats STEP-BY-STEP in our Beat Making Video Below!

 If you want to produce full songs and record instruments/vocals, you’ll also want to pick up a Digital Audio Workstation (DAW).

-These are programs that allow you to program your beats with nothing more than a laptop.
+These are programs like Magix Music Maker or Reason and FL Studio that allow you to program your beats with nothing more than a laptop.

 Most modern music is loop based, meaning you make a bunch of music loops and they repeat in different sequences.

 (Note: Software is NOT just used as an edm and rap beat maker – it can be used for ANY style of music.)

 We’ll get into how most beat making software works a bit later, but basically you program sounds into a pattern using your mouse or record yourself playing them with a MIDI hardware controller.

 You can stacks sounds on top of each other and arrange them into full blown beats.

 A MIDI controller is a keyboard or a set of drum pads that control the sounds in your beat making software.
 With a MIDI controller you don’t have to use your mouse to click in little squares of where you want a sound to be.
 You can play/tap it out by hand.